 Lemon and Blueberry Mochi Donuts (Pon de Rings)

 I really regret not trying one of these gorgeous donuts when I was in Japan last year.
 If I’m being honest, I never even looked into a Mister Donut shop!
 I was on the hunt for Japanese desserts and I just assumed (wrongly assumed) that the Donuts at Mister Donut would be the same as the ones back home.
 Oh how wrong I was!
 Because since then, Japans Mister Donut Pon de Ring Mochi Donuts have been taking the world by storm!
 They’ve even recently reached Sydney Australia!
-But, because I live 970.8km away from Sydney, well, I’ve resorted to making my own Pon de Rings in order to experience the amazing ‘mochi-mochi’ (chewy, doughy, elastic rice cake-like texture) donut that the world has gone bananas over.
+But, because I live 970.8km away from Sydney, well, I’ve resorted to making my own Pon de Ring recipe in order to experience the amazing ‘mochi-mochi’ (chewy, doughy, elastic rice cake-like texture) donut that the world has gone bananas over.

-It took some tweaking, ok it took a lot of tweaking, and having admittedly never tasted the original Mister Donut Pon de Ring, I can’t claim that it is an exact replication, but I can guarantee that it is delicious none the less!
+It took some tweaking, ok it took a lot of tweaking, and having admittedly never tasted the original Mister Donut Pon de Ring Donut, I can’t claim that it is an exact replication, but I can guarantee that it is delicious none the less!
 The mochi starter dough is infused with lemon zest and with 50% of the dough being mochi these mochi donuts form a gorgeously crunchy crust when fried.
 But bite into them, and the inside is oh so ‘mochi-mocih’.
-Dip all that goodness into a bright blend of blueberries and icing sugar, and you have yourself one eye-stopping Lemon and Blueberry Mochi Donut, one more than worthy of the name Pon de Ring.
+Dip all that goodness into a bright blend of blueberries and icing sugar, and you have yourself one eye-stopping Lemon and Blueberry Mochi Donut, one more than worthy of the name Pon de Ring Recipe.

 By the way, who knows what Pon de Ring means?
 Because I really want to know and I’ve tried googling it and it just keeps giving me the definition for ‘pondering’ (think about (something) carefully, especially before making a decision or reaching a conclusion.)